connorjc/listserv-sync/README.md

 -q, --quiet : suppress output

--v, --verbose : use the firefox browser
+-v, --verbose : use the headed firefox browser

 -d, --dryrun : perform a dry run by not changing the listserv